legal resources necessary to hold negligent facilities accountable.

 - Keeping the skin clean and moist with lotion while observing cracks, blisters, or redness in the skin

 - Proper nutrition

 Skincare is another crucial aspect of treating pressure sores.
-The damaged area tends to be black or dark brown due to clotting, restricting blood flow underneath the healthy skin tissue.
+The damaged area tends to be black or dark brown due to clotting, restricting blood circulation underneath the healthy skin tissue.